 - If there is no more room to flare, cut backdoor or loop behind the dribble.
 If you loop, keep space between you and the ball handler so your defender cannot steal the ball.
 Before you cut backdoor, see if there is space for the cut.

 - If he drives away from you, loop behind him to keep the string taut.
-Follow to the open area which the drive vacates.
+Follow to the open area where the drive vacates.

 A cut is a sudden change of direction, which players use to get open or set up a screen.